yhayat1/python-labs/Cloud-Automation/AWS/LAB04-CloudWatch-Metrics-and-Alerts/README.md

 - AWS account with EC2 and CloudWatch permissions
 - A running EC2 instance (or create one in LAB01)
 - Python 3.8+ and `boto3` installed
+- Basic understanding of CloudWatch metrics and alarms

 ---